BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 	2. Test as you go
 	3. Draw the automaton before writing code
 	4. When you have problems make sure your drawing matches your code and that your automaton drawing is correct
+	5. You may consider writing a matcher automaton for the simpler token types.
 2. Write separate Automata for SingleLineComment, BlockComment, UndefinedBlockComment, String and UndefinedString tokens.
 3. Add newline tracking
 4. Read in input from a file whose name is passed in from a command line argument and print output to the standard output (cout)